alfaromeo13/Pizza-Shop-Project/README.md

 # Visualization project on Pizza Shop with Apache Pinot

-A project showcasing a real-time analytics application using Apache Pinot.
+A project showcasing a real-time analytics application using Apache Pinot. <br>
 Only prerequisites is to have docker installed on your machine before starting the demo.

 ## Architecture Diagram